LiLabAtVT/CompareTranscriptome/README.md

 $ sh ./scripts/Section3.2.1_BLAST.sh
 ```

 Or you follow each step one by one.
 In this section, please pay attention to your location or working directory.
+For more details of BLAST options, please refer to `3.2.1 Identification of homologous pairs using BLAST.` in [our article in publisher name](https://github.com/LiLabAtVT/CompareTranscriptomeMIMB).

 1. Prepare data for BLAST analysis by merging two protein sequences from section 2.4 into one file `cat [first_file] [second_file] > [merged_file]`.
 ```bash